 Among them is Guenther House, a gorgeous Art Nouveau-style mansion that was once the home of the founder of Pioneer Flour Mills.
 It was built in 1859, and today it’s a restaurant that doubles as a history museum.
 We had a delicious breakfast here and highly recommend it!

 Briscoe Western Art Museum

 Many visitors choose to stay at hotels on the River Walk, and that’s the perfect choice.
-We stayed at Hotel Valencia, which has a central location, comfortable rooms, and excellent service.
+These are some of the properties we recommend:

-The San Antonio holiday events did not disappoint, and we would not hesitate to return.
-San Antonio is the perfect mix of history, culture, and entertainment, and during the holidays, everything is over the top amazing!
+Our San Antonio Christmas did not disappoint, and we would not hesitate to return.
+San Antonio is the perfect mix of history, culture, and entertainment, and during the holidays, everything is over-the-top amazing!